Global restrictions under local state discrimination: Non-local correlations

-where $\{A_{a|x}\}$ and $\{B_{b|y}\}$ are Alice and Bob's measurement operators, and we fix the settings $x=x^\ast$ and $y=y^\ast$ to distinguish between state preparations.
-Next, we include a measure of non-locality into the picture by dedicating the rest of the settings $x$ and $y$ to play a non-local game with the ensemble $\rho$.
+We begin studying how non-local correlations can become limited through local state discrimination.
+First, we need to include a measure of non-locality into the picture.
+To do so, we will assume that Alice and Bob are able to dedicate the rest of the settings $x$ and $y$ to play a non-local game with the ensemble $\rho$.
 We take the simplest case with two inputs and two outputs, i.e.~the Clauser-Horne-Shimony-Holt (CHSH) game \cite{CHSH1969}.
-The winning probability of the CHSH game can be written as,
+Assuming all inputs $x,y$ and $z$ are equiprobable, the winning probability of the CHSH game can be written as,